ChangtongZhou/front-end-interview-practice/interview-prep-1.md

 ### What is express.js

-* A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications
+* A minimal and flexible Node.js web application server-side framework that provides a robust set of features for web and mobile applications
 * creates a robust API quickly and easily with HTTP utility methods \(e.g. request and response\) and middleware
 * provides a thin layer of fundamental web application features, without obscuring Node.js features